-As we have discussed, the phrase used when you are leaving for other place is “ittekimasu”.
-In this article, we learn what to say when we come back to the place, which is “tadaima”.
+As we have discussed, the phrase used when you are leaving for another place is “ittekimasu”.
+In this article we will learn what to say when we return to the place, which is “tadaima”.

-To me, the moment saying “tadaima” to my family can be one of the great moments of a day.
-It is always a great thing to know that someone is waiting for me coming back from a long day for school or work.
+For me, the moment when I say “tadaima” to my family can be one of the great moments of the day.
+It is always great to know that someone is waiting for me when I come home from a long day at school or work.
 What do you think?

-In today’s article, we will discuss the meaning, the intonation of “tadaima”, and a few conversations with “tadaima”.
+In today’s article we will discuss the meaning and intonation of “tadaima” and some conversations using “tadaima”.

-The literal translation of “tadaima” is “just now” or “at this moment”, and you can say “tadaima” when you are back home.
-Maybe you are getting a little bit confused by now.
-How come people say “just now” when coming back?
+The literal translation of ‘tadaima’ is ‘just now’ or ‘at this moment’, and you can say ‘tadaima’ when you are back home.
+You might be a little confused now.
+Why do people say “just now” when they come back?

-Actually, this phrase is abbreviated from a longer sentence, 『ただいま帰りました (tadaima kaerimashita)』, which the literal translation of this sentence can be “I am just back here now”.
+Actually, this phrase is an abbreviation of a longer sentence, 『ただいま帰りました (tadaima kaerimashita)〉, which can be translated literally as “I’m just back here now”.
 That makes sense, right?

-In daily life, people only say “tadaima” instead of finishing the rest of the sentence.
-“Tadaima” is emphasized since people want to convey the message that they are “just” coming back to the place.
+In everyday life, people just say “tadaima” instead of finishing the rest of the sentence.
+“Tadaima” is emphasised because people want to convey the message that they are “just” returning to the place.

 只 (tada) means “only” and “just”.